makersacademy/bowling-challenge/README.md

 # Wish List

 When I have more time I hope to:
-* Do more research and use a separate module for Frame.
+* Do more research and use a separate constructor for Frame.
 * In terms of the functionality of the UI, I'd hoped to display different background images or gifs for strikes, spares, gutter-balls and perfect games.
 * Use Selenium for browser testing.